 A “pastor” who claims that God is telling him to move around and pastor different churches for different periods of time is confused at best, and just plain rebellious at worst.
 Such a man is referred to in the Word of God as a “hireling.”
 He is not a real pastor (shepherd).
 He is a hireling.
 He does not care about the sheep.
 That is why he leaves one church and goes to another.

 The Spirit of God will guide the pastor as to where he is supposed to have his church.
 There will be an area where the church is supposed to be.
 As different things happen, and as the church grows, the church may meet at any number of different places.
 But all these places where the church meets will be in the general vicinity of where God has called the pastor to have his church.
 The sheep (his congregation) will be able to attend his church at all of the various meeting places.

-This is one of the reasons that God does not call women to the office of pastor.
+This is the reason that God does not call women to the office of pastor.
 It is not because women are not spiritual enough or strong enough.
-A woman can be called to be a prophet, teacher, or evangelist.
+(A woman can be called to be a prophetess, teacher, or evangelist.)
 But it is because if a man is called to pastor a church in Des Moines, Iowa, and he falls in love with and marries a woman who is called to pastor a church in Munich, Germany, the two of them would rarely see each other!
 How could they be an example of a marriage?
 How could they raise children?
 (How could they have children?!)
 But this situation would never happen because God does not call women to the office of pastor.
-If she was called to the ministry (a prophet, teacher, or evangelist), she could have her ministry based wherever her husband lives.
-As a wife, she has to submit to her domestic head, her husband, and live where he decides that they should live.
-If he decides to live somewhere, or he is called to pastor a church somewhere, she just simply moves there with him, and bases her ministry there.
+If she was called to the ministry (a prophetess, teacher, or evangelist), she could have her ministry based wherever her husband lives.
+As a wife, she has to submit to her domestic head, her husband, and live where he decides that they should live—whether he is called to the ministry or not.
+If he decides to live somewhere or he is called to pastor a church somewhere, she just simply moves there with him and bases her ministry there.
 No problem.

 (more to come)